 The Bears had a historically great run with head coach Art Briles, notching seven straight bowl appearances from 2010-16, including playing in the Bowl Championship Series.

-Under new head coach Matt Rhule, the Bears missed bowl eligibility for the first time since 2010 before notching a 6-6 record in Rhule's second year to run their all-time bowl record to 13-11.
+Under new head coach Matt Rhule, the Bears missed bowl eligibility for the first time since 2010 before winning a captivating Texas Bowl over Vanderbilt in Rhule's second year to run their all-time bowl record to 13-11.

 Here's a look back at how BU has fared over the years:

 1949 Dixie Bowl

 BAYLOR 20, WAKE FOREST 7